 In the mid-1950s, Ernest Seitz passed the reins of the family automobile business to his son, Burke.
 Gorrie’s Oldsmobile-Chevrolet remained on Gerrard Street until the mid- to late-1960s, when it became the Golden Mile Chev-Olds dealership on Eglinton Avenue East in Scarborough.
 This was in the heart of the Golden Mile, the legendary showpiece of Canadian industrial development established during the post-war period.
 Gorrie’s Gerrard Street two-storey structure, which housed the dealership for so many years, was torn down to accommodate a high-rise apartment building.
 In 1974, the last link to the Seitz family was severed when the car dealership was sold to one of its executive employees.

-The following photographs, from the collections of the University Archives, not only provide a visual record of one of Ryerson’s former neighbours but also illustrate well the importance of photographic images in documenting an area’s history and its physical development.
+The following photographs, from the collections of the University Archives, not only provide a visual record of one a former neighbour but also illustrate well the importance of photographic images in documenting an area’s history and its physical development.